CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-cmaq-benchmark-pcluster.md

 `cd /fsx/12US2`

-Need to make this directory and then link it to the path created when the data is copied from the S3 Bucket This is to make the paths consistent between the two methods of obtaining the input data.
+Need to make this directory and then link it to the path created when the data is copied from the S3 Bucket.

+This is to make the paths consistent between the two methods of obtaining the input data.

 `mkdir -p /fsx/data/CONUS`